Posts

 Image

 Published by Indiana University Press in 2000.
 Russell F. Weigley (1930-2004) was a professor of military history at Temple University for 36 years.
 He wrote a whole bookshelf full of military histories, but only one book that focused exclusively on the Civil War (however, he was working on a multi-volume study of Gettysburg when he passed away).
-This is an excellent single volume history of the Civil War saddled with an unfortunate piece of art done in American primitive style that makes it look like it was illustrated by the author's elementary school-aged great-grandchild.
+A Great Civil War is an excellent single volume history of the Civil War saddled with an unfortunate piece of art done in American primitive style that makes it look like it was illustrated by the author's elementary school-aged great-grandchild.
 I know you aren't supposed to judge a book by its cover, but this cover makes the book look like a children's book.
 This is far from a children's book.
 No more than a page or two is spent on the issues that brought on the war and no more than a page is spent of Reconstruction, but t his is a Civil War history for people who have read a lot of Civil War histories.
-It tells the same story as
+It tells the s...

 CIVIL WAR: THE CONFLICT THAT CREATED MODERN AMERICA by Peter Chrisp